OData/v3ProtocolDocument/OData.markdown

 	}

-When the resource retrieved represents a collection, the 'Target Url' of any Functions advertised MUST encode every System Query Option used to retrieve the collection.
+When the resource retrieved represents a collection, the 'Target Url' of any functions advertised MUST encode every System Query Option used to retrieve the collection.
 In practice this means that any of these System Query Options should be encoded: $filter, $expand, $orderby, $skip and $top.

-An efficient format that assumes client knowledge of metadata SHOULD NOT advertise Functions whose availability ('IsAlwaysBindable' is set to 'true') and whose target url can be established via metadata.
+An efficient format that assumes client knowledge of metadata SHOULD NOT advertise functions whose availability ('IsAlwaysBindable' is set to 'true') and whose target url can be established via metadata.

 #### 8.10.3.3.
 Invoking a Function

-To invoke a Function directly a client MUST issue a GET request to a Url that identifies the Function and that specifies any parameter values required by the Function.
+To invoke a function directly a client MUST issue a GET request to a Url that identifies the function and that specifies any parameter values required by the function.

-It is also possible to invoke a Function indirectly using GET, PUT, POST, PATCH or DELETE requests by formulating a URL that identifies a Function and its parameters and then appending further path segments to create a Request URL that identifies resources related to the results of the Function.
+It is also possible to invoke a function indirectly using GET, PUT, POST, PATCH or DELETE requests by formulating a URL that identifies a function and its parameters and then appending further path segments to create a request URL that identifies resources related to the results of the function.

-Parameter Values passed to Functions MUST be specified either as a URL Literal (for Primitive Types) or as a JSON formatted OData object (for ComplexTypes or Collections of Primitive Types or ComplexTypes).
+Parameter values passed to functions MUST be specified either as a URL Literal (for primitive types) or as a JSON formatted OData object (for complex types or collections of primitive types or complex types).

-Functions calls MAY be present in the Request URL Path or the Request URL Query inside either the $filter or $orderby Query Options.
+Functions calls MAY be present in the request URL path or the request URL query inside either the $filter or $orderby Query Options.

 ##### 8.10.3.3.1.
 Inline Parameter Syntax

-The simplest way to pass parameter values to a Function is using inline parameter syntax.
+The simplest way to pass parameter values to a function is using inline parameter syntax.

-To use Inline Parameter Syntax, where-ever a Function is called, parameter values MUST be specified inside the parenthesis, i.e. `()`, appended directly to the Function name.
+To use Inline Parameter Syntax, whereever a function is called, parameter values MUST be specified inside the parenthesis, i.e. `()`, appended directly to the function name.

-The parameter values MUST be specified as a comma separated list of Name/Value pairs in the format `Name=Value`, where `Name` is the Name of the parameter to the Function and `Value` is the parameter value.
+The parameter values MUST be specified as a comma separated list of Name/Value pairs in the format `Name=Value`, where `Name` is the name of the parameter to the function and `Value` is the parameter value.

 For example this request: